 This risk perception relates to products and services needing constant updates and upgrades and the growing cost of staying connected.
 It manifests in observable behaviour as a reluctance to upgrading devices or subscribing to less optimal products and connection services.

-Functional risk is present when people struggle to overcome the gap between the consumer-problem a product claim to solve and the belief, feeling, or confidence people have in the products ability to deliver on its promise.
+Functional risk is present when people struggle to overcome the gap between the consumer-problem a product claims to solve and the belief, feeling, or confidence people have in the product's ability to deliver on its promise.
 People buy things to solve a problem – but will the product really do this?
 Perceptions of functional risk appear through both beliefs and perception of the product and the user’s ability to use the product as intended.

 Limited User Abilities

 This risk perception is about people not trusting their abilities and finds themselves needing help or taking longer to complete a task.
 It manifests in emotional responses as discomfort with or mistrust of one’s ability to overcome challenges when using ICT.

 This risk perception relates to devices not working without learning additional skills or complicated commands.
 It manifests in observable behaviour as hesitation in engaging with ICT devices and mistrusting ICT’s capacity to get the user to the end goal.

 This risk perception relates to threats to personal information from malware attacks and password thieves.
 It manifests in emotional responses as anxiety or nervousness when going online as the digital space is perceived as unsafe.

 This risk perception relates to devices not working the way people expect them to or having extra features not used or needed.
 It manifests in observable behaviour as reluctance to engage with ICT for fear of not being able to navigate these complexities.